Everezze/3-columns-preview-card-component/README-template.md

 ### Screenshot

+Here's the layout in tablet format.
+I thought I can let it like that, maybe centering the content ??
 ![Layout of the 3-column card component in tablet format](./tabletScreenshot.png)

+And there is the Layout in desktop format.
 ![Layout of the 3-column card component in tablet format](./desktopScreenshot.png)
 ### Links